ssreekanth2000/project_2/report2.md

 ![alt text](https://github.com/ssreekanth2000/project_2/blob/master/photos/inc_exe1.png)

-Interesting observation that increasing confidence in the federal government is correlated with lower incomes .
+Interesting observation that increasing confidence in the federal government is correlated with lower incomes.

 Looking at these correlations the increased trust in the government, particularly among young people can be attributed to 3 major factors.

 1.Falling real income for their age group:- If we look at the inflation adjusted income across years for various age demographics, young people are the only demographic which saw its income go down in the last couple of decades.
 Looking at the correlation between income and confidence in the government, we can see that lower incomes correspond with higher confidence in the government.